 Where possible, reagents should be divided and stored in small aliquots to minimize the frequency of use and contamination risk of bulk volumes.

-Batch contamination testing should be performed before use as defined by the laboratory in particular where testing results or certification is not available for commercial and in-house consumables and reagents, including those for RAPID DNA analysis.
+Batch contamination testing should be performed before use as defined by the laboratory, in particular where testing results or certification is not available for commercial and in-house consumables and reagents, including those for RAPID DNA analysis.

 5.8 Contamination Prevention in the Reception, Examination, Sampling and Analysis of Items